pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 ### MicroAppsEdgeToOriginProps <a name="@pwrdrvr/microapps-cdk.MicroAppsEdgeToOriginProps"></a>

-Properties to initialize an instance of `MicroAppsCF`.
+Properties to initialize an instance of `MicroAppsEdgeToOrigin`.

 #### Initializer <a name="[object Object].Initializer"></a>